 The Fall of Sheikh Hasina’s Government on August 5 and a Political Organization Even Older Than Independent Bangladesh- Chhatra League Activists Faced Beating, Killings, Imprisonment, and Persecution Their Helplessness — Echoes of the Victims' Cries

-The Fall of Sheikh Hasina’s Government on August 5 and a Political Organization Even Older Than Independent Bangladesh- Chhatra League Activists Faced Beating, Killings, Imprisonment, and Persecution Their Helplessness — Echoes of the Victims' Cries On August 5, 2024, a significant political upheaval occurred in Bangladesh.
-Intense student protests led to the resignation of Prime Minister Sheikh Hasina, who subsequently fled to India.
+On August 5, 2024, a dramatic political change took place in Bangladesh.
+Amid intense student protests, Prime Minister Sheikh Hasina was ousted from power and took place in India.
 In the ensuing political vacuum, many leaders and activists of the ruling Awami League, including those from its affiliated organizations like the Youth League and Volunteer League, went into hiding due to safety concerns.
 However, members of the Bangladesh Chhatra League (BCL), the student wing of the Awami League, faced severe repercussions.

 Reports indicate that BCL activists were subjected to beatings, imprisonment, and even killings.
 For instance, a mentally ill BCL member named Tofazzal was beaten to death at Dhaka University's Fazlul Haque Hall after being falsely accused of theft.
 Similarly, Shamim, another BCL member, was killed on the Jahangirnagar University campus for his affiliation with the organization.
 At Rajshahi University, former BCL leader Al Masud was also beaten to death.